 - The General Fund is used to account for all financial resources, except those required to be accounted for in another fund.
-The General Fund balance is available to the Township for any purpose provided it is expended or transferred according to the general laws of Ohio. - Gasoline Tax Fund This fund receives gasoline tax money to pay for constructing, maintaining, and repairing Township roads. - Special Fire Levy Fund This fund receives property tax money to provide fire protection services.
+The General Fund balance is available to the Township for any purpose provided it is expended or transferred according to the general laws of Ohio. - Gasoline Tax Fund This fund receives gasoline tax money to pay for constructing, maintaining, and repairing Township roads. - Public Works Projects This fund receives funding from the Ohio Public Works Commission to help pay for constructing, maintaining, and repairing Township Roads